wazuh/wazuh-documentation/source/user-manual/api/rbac/index.rst

 .. versionadded:: 4.0.0

-Role-based access control (RBAC) adds the capability to control access to different endpoints and resources through Wazuh API based on privileges to users.
+Role-based access control (RBAC) adds the capability to control access to different endpoints and resources through the Wazuh API based on privileges to users.

 .. topic:: Contents